alexbarbosa1989/ai-playground/rag_techpreview/rag_ilab_023.md

 Test scenario description:

 Testing RAG using a PDF document from the Red Hat portal.
 In this case, was used the [Getting Started Document for Openshift AI Self-Managed](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.16/pdf/getting_started_with_red_hat_openshift_ai_self-managed/Red_Hat_OpenShift_AI_Self-Managed-2.16-Getting_started_with_Red_Hat_OpenShift_AI_Self-Managed-en-US.pdf).
-Then, it was convert to json format to make it able to be ingested in a vector database and use the `--rag` pipeline when chat with the model.
+Then, it was converted to json format to make it able to be ingested in a vector database and use the `--rag` pipeline when chatting with the model.
 All these steps are detailed in the [Instruct lab README RAG section](https://github.com/instructlab/instructlab?tab=readme-ov-file#-configure-retrieval-augmented-generation-developer-preview).

-Once embedded the document info in a vector db, the model is with and witout the `--rag` option and with promts with different detail levels, in order to analyze the generated output in each chat interaction.
+Once embedded the document info in a vector db, the model is with and without the `--rag` option and with prompts with different detail levels, in order to analyze the generated output in each chat interaction.

 ## Procedure: